tiacsys/bridle/doc/lpnb/gs_ins_os.rst

 Supported operating systems
 ###########################

-The |LPNB| supports Microsoft Windows, Linux, and macOS for development.
+|BRIDLE| supports Microsoft Windows, Linux, and macOS for development.
 However, there are some Zephyr features that are currently only available on Linux, including: